B2 & B4 Chemistry (2nd semester) 2025 - 2026

 Lab 19 "Limiting Reactant" Students will create a mixture and determine the limiting reactant of a double displacement reaction.

-Prepare for Unit 06 Quiz
+Prepare for Unit 06 Test

 Finish Lab 19

-Unit 06 Quiz
+Unit 06 Test

 Net Ionic Equations 10:00